-- In-Person Tutoring Free, walk-in tutoring is available for a myriad of courses, including mathematics, biology, chemistry and writing.
+• In-Person Tutoring - Free, walk-in tutoring is available for a myriad of courses, including mathematics, biology, chemistry and writing.
 You must be a registered Waubonsee student to take advantage of free tutoring.
-Please see our tutoring schedules for locations, days and times. - Academic Coaching Learn to study better, not harder!
+Please see our tutoring schedules for locations, days and times.

+- Academic Coaching Learn to study better, not harder!
 Academic Coaches can help you read your textbook, study for your tests and prepare for class more effectively.
 Academic Coaches can also help you in developing a Study and Learning Plan at any point during the semester.
 See our tutoring schedules for coaching availability. - Online Tutoring Free, online tutoring is available 24/7 to any Waubonsee student through mywcc.
-There is live, on-demand tutoring, an online writing lab, a place to ask questions, and the opportunity to make an appointment with a tutor. - Multimedia Skills Lab If you are enrolled in any math course; English transition pathway (ETP) course; ENG 050, 070 or 101; RDG 072/074, 075, 076; or Spanish, you can visit our Skills Labs for customized help in a multimedia environment with a tutor present to assist you.
-In addition, if you would like to prepare for placement tests, the TEAS or the PAX, you may opt to use lab services to brush up on the skills you need.
-See our tutoring schedules page for more information.

-Contact: Collins Hall, Room 144, ext.
+There is live, on-demand tutoring, an online writing lab, a place to ask questions, and the opportunity to make an appointment with a tutor. - Contact: Collins Hall, Room 144, ext.
 5706 Aurora Downtown, Room 215, ext.
 4227 Plano Campus inside the library, ext.
 2426 Aurora Fox Valley, Room 225, ext.
 4227